real-stanford/fit2form/README.md

 ## Train a fit2form finger generator
 For training a fit2form finger generator, you will need to do the following:
 1. Generate dataset
+2. Download train-val-test split files
-2. Pretrain an AutoEncoder
+3. Pretrain an AutoEncoder
-3. Pretrain the Generator Network
+4. Pretrain the Generator Network
-4. Pretrain the Fitness Network
+5. Pretrain the Fitness Network
-5. Cotrain Generator and Fitness Network
+6. Cotrain Generator and Fitness Network

 ### Generating Datsets
 1. Download the [ShapeNetCore dataset](https://www.shapenet.org) and place it in the `data/ShapeNetCore.v2` folder at root.
 Your data folder should have shapenet category directories like: